Pixelcubes/Pixelcubing/slot_machine_sort/README.md

 Potentially worse than Bogosort(??)
 Completely pointless and for fun only.

+What I like to call the "patience cutoff" is around n = 6, inputs greater than that tend to be too boring to wait for an output

 Takes in input as a list of size N

 Algorithm: